Cached Response

 - Set

-This feature is only available for GET requests, with cache TTL fixed at 1 hour.
+This feature is only available for GET requests.